bparanj/crystal/electronics/book/ideal-component.md

 This ideal LED aligns with TRIZ's goal of providing the maximum useful function (light emission) while minimizing or eliminating the negative effects such as heat, energy waste, and material use, achieving a high degree of ideality.

-From the TRIZ perspective, an ideal push button would follow the principle of *Ideality*, providing its function with minimal drawbacks, resource use, or complexity.
+From the TRIZ perspective, an ideal push button would follow the principle of Ideality, providing its function with minimal drawbacks, resource use, or complexity.

 For a push button, the key considerations are: